JackDca/Mailpilewiki/Security-notes.md

 * Look into XSS/CSRF/... test suites, beg for free licenses from vendors if necessary.
 (Ella can give advice & leads)
 * We should test the GnuPG interface code extra carefully, as not all versions of gpg are the same.
+An example of GPG behavior to watch for is old versions of --recv-keys do not actually verify they got the requested key from the keyserver!

 **Side note:** it might make sense to run the GPG tests on setup and make sure the app isn't making promises it can't keep.
 Reporting back